 Reframing Library Architecture

 What sort of design best serves the ethos of the public library?
 What does the built library communicate to its users, and how does that communication work?
 How can its spaces adjust to—and thrive in—a digitally augmented age?
-These questions drove the research, and this book presents the answers I arrived at and how I reached them.
+The research sought to answer these questions while proposing design strategies that responded to them.